liferay/liferay-mobile-sdk/README.md

 wraps Liferay JSON web services, takes care of authentication, makes RESTful requests (synchronously or asynchronously), parses JSON results, handles server side exceptions, and much more.
-The Liferay Mobile SDK is compatible with Liferay Portal 6.2 and later, and it comes with Liferay Android SDK and Liferay iOS SDK ready for you to download and use.
+The Liferay Mobile SDK is compatible with Liferay Portal 6.2 and later, and it comes with the Liferay Android SDK and Liferay iOS SDK ready for you to download and use.

 <!-- Provide links to the download pages.
 Jim -->

 The Liferay Mobile SDK project comes with an SDK Builder that generates the Liferay Mobile SDK for the Android and iOS platforms.
-Think of it as a Service Builder on the client side; it generates code that allows your mobile app to access a portlet's custom services.
+Think of it as a Service Builder on the client side; it generates code that allows your mobile app to access your portal instance's core services and its portlet's custom services.
 It is template-based, making it easy to extend to various mobile platforms.
 In the near future we plan to make SDKs for more platforms, like PhoneGap or Titanium.
-The SDK Builder can also generate client libraries that allow your native mobile apps to invoke remote web services of any custom portlets built with Liferay's [Service Builder](http://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/generating-your-service-layer-liferay-portal-6-2-dev-guide-04-en).
+The SDK Builder generates client libraries that allow your native mobile apps to invoke remote web services of a portal instance and any of it's custom portlets built with Liferay's [Service Builder](http://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/generating-your-service-layer-liferay-portal-6-2-dev-guide-04-en).
 The project contains the the SDK Builder, the Liferay Android SDK, and the Liferay iOS SDK.
 These SDKs were built with the SDK Builder.